 Remaining in a Constant State of Unhappiness

-An unhappy lifestyle mixed in with all the chemicals you produce can increase your blood pressure and blood sugar, lower immunity, slow digestion, and make you feel downright mean.
-It’s important to keep yourself happy due to the fact that modern life can lead to chronic stress and impacts on your health.
+Being unhappy for a long period of time can increase your blood pressure and blood sugar, lower immunity, slow digestion, gain weight, mess up your sleep, and make you feel downright mean.
+It’s important to keep yourself happy due to the fact that modern life can lead to chronic stress (which creates stress hormones) that have dangerous impacts your health.
 Some of the effects include an increased risk of being overweight and overeating high-fat, sugary foods; both of which can raise the chances of heart disease and diabetes.

 Getting rid of the stress, anger, and sadness can bring a regained sense of joy.
 To help reduce any negative emotions, start each day in meditation.
 Also, try to get out more and participate in outdoor activities.
 Being outdoors among nature has been proven to alleviate symptoms of depression, improve one’s overall well-being, and lower the risk of mental health problems.
 While outside, consider going for a run or a hike.
 Working out can relieve stress, strengthen your body, and free your thoughts.
 Go on an adventure with friends, go to the mall, to see a movie, anything to get you outside.
 The biggest issue with feeling unhappy is not talking to someone about it.
 Communicate with someone you trust about how you’re feeling so you don’t have to keep everything bottled up.